fllamas360/API-work/README.md

-# API-HWK
+# API-work
 Instructions

-Part 1 - Personal Finance Planner
+# Part 1 - Personal Finance Planner
 In this section of the challenge, you will create a personal finance planner application.
 To develop the personal finance planner prototype, you should take into account the following assumptions: